lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

 Once the above is implemented, we observed that teh best combination (for accuracy and coverage) was for Hash Size and Band Size being 4 and 3 respectively.
 We used that to calculate the accuracy and coverage by increasing the sample to 1M ratings and observed that the RMSE remains relatively same at 1.63, but coverage reduces to 18.26%.
 However, in absolute terms, this implies that over 200K unique items are being recommended, as compared to only around 50% in the previous case.

+One of the most encouraging results of the above was the fact that our novelty was 77.58%.
+We had split our sample 80/20 intro train and test_old, then used a test_new (same size as test_old).
+Then we got the top k recommendations for both the test data sets.
+For k=5 on using above data, we found that the number 77.58% of the recommendations for the test_new set were different (and novel) than the recommendations in test_old.
+LSH ws extremely impressive in providing new recommendations to new users

 ## Extension of the Model – Creating a hybrid model (LSH, FPM/Association Rules)

 We observed that even though our coverage has improved, there has been an overall decline in accuracy.
 To counter this, we tried to implement a hybrid approach of LSH and an undirected data mining technique in the form of Frequent Pattern Mining and Association Rules.